 Warning: Anyone facing a cut in SG entitlements due to salary sacrificing should also be checking up on annual leave, sick leave and long service leave entitlements and whether they have been affected by the salary sacrificing arrangement.
 You need to negotiate with your employer to protect your existing entitlements or at least be aware of the full impact (if any) of any salary sacrifice arrangement, especially on your annual leave, sick leave and long service leave entitlement.

-Note: The July 2014 increase in SG, which also applies for the 2015/2016 year, may affect your take-home pay if you have a fixed salary package in place, and your employer adjusts the cash component of your package to pay the extra SG amount.
+Note: The July 2014 increase in SG, which also applies for the 2016/2017 and 2015/2016 years, may affect your take-home pay if you have a fixed salary package in place, and your employer adjusts the cash component of your package to pay the extra SG amount.

 Tips when negotiating salary sacrificing arrangements